 - Unemployment Insurance: 1%

-These contributions are capped at 20 times the basic salary, which is currently set at 46,800,000 VND.
+The SI-HI contributions are capped at 20 times the basic salary, which is currently set at 46,800,000 VND.
+The UI contribution is capped at 20 times the regional salary, which is currently set at 106,200,000 VND.

 Trade Union Funds